 Infrastructure

-Through ACENET and the Digital Research Alliance of Canada (the Alliance) Federation, Atlantic Canadian researchers, post-secondary students and industry have access to supercomputing resources.
+Through ACENET and the Digital Research Alliance of Canada federation, Atlantic Canadian researchers in academia, industry, government and non-profits have access to advanced computing resources.

 Used for complex numerical modelling, parallel computing, big data processing and analysis, machine learning/deep learning/artificial intelligence, and building platforms or portals in the cloud, the systems incorporate: